iampersistent/OSMlib-base/examples/README.txt

 = Examples for OSM Library - Base

+== get_bbox

+Read bounding box from OSM API and output IDs of found objects.

 == kml2osm

 kml2osm reads a KML file and converts its contents into OSM data.